Once Kathy had the right diagnosis and treatment plan in place she was able to lose 42 pounds in a matter of months…

 - Probiotics: To help normalize gut bacteria, beat cravings, and help promote metabolism.

-- Protein Powder: To help provide nutrition, basic vitamins, and promote satiety.
+- Protein Powder: To help provide nutrition and basic vitamins, and promote satiety.

 - Vitamin B12: She was deficient and replacing B12 helped improve both her memory and her energy levels.
 I prefer the use of injections but oral B12 supplements can work as well.

-- Krill oil: To help balance omega 3:6 ratio and reduce inflammation
+- Fish oil: To help balance the omega 3:6 ratio and reduce inflammation

 Supplements can help BOOST results but if your leptin levels are as high as what was depicted in this case study it is unlikely that supplements by themselves will be enough to treat the problem.

 That’s generally why I consider supplements as only a part of an overall treatment plan.